← Back to research

 FactorAssessment

-Market PositionChallenger — new entrant in crowded automation space
+Market PositionBreakout challenger — 1,200%+ growth in a crowded automation space

 Community/EcosystemGrowing — active Product Hunt presence, podcast coverage

-Long-term OutlookPositive — Firebase team track record, strong market thesis
+Long-term OutlookPositive — Firebase team track record, traction validating the thesis

-The Shortwave/Tasklet team has exceptional pedigree (Firebase acquisition) and venture backing from Union Square Ventures and Lightspeed.
-Andrew Lee's thesis — "always bet on the models" — positions Tasklet well if AI capabilities continue advancing rapidly.
-The risk is whether mainstream users will trust AI agents for business-critical automation before enterprise features mature.
+The Shortwave/Tasklet team has exceptional pedigree (Firebase acquisition) and venture backing from Union Square Ventures, Lightspeed, Jeff Dean, and the Collison brothers.
+Andrew Lee's thesis — "always bet on the models" — is being validated by revenue: $5M ARR and 1,200%+ growth as of April 2026.
+The remaining risk is whether enterprise buyers will adopt before SOC 2 and GDPR compliance land.

 Bottom Line

-Recommended for: Non-technical users who want automation without learning workflow tools, small business owners who need "set and forget" automations, and early adopters comfortable with AI agents making decisions.
+Recommended for: Teams that want shared, always-on agents without learning workflow tools, small business owners who need "set and forget" automations, and early adopters comfortable with AI agents making decisions.

-Not recommended for: Enterprise buyers requiring audit trails today, teams needing deterministic automation for compliance, or users with complex existing workflow investments.
+Not recommended for: Enterprise buyers requiring SOC 2 today, teams needing deterministic automation for compliance, or users with complex existing workflow investments.

 Research by Ry Walker Research • methodology